§ 147-86.71. ABLE Program.

 (a) Achieving a Better Life Experience (ABLE) Program Trust. - There is established an ABLE Program Trust to be administered by the ABLE Program Board of Trustees established in G.S.
 147-86.72 to enable contributors to save funds to meet the costs of the qualified disability expenses of eligible individuals.

 (b) Accounts. - The following provisions apply to an ABLE account:

 (1) An account owner or contributor may establish an account by making an initial contribution to the ABLE Program Trust, signing an application form approved by the Board or its designee, and naming the designated beneficiary.
-If the contributor is not the account owner, the account owner or the account owner's parent, guardian, trustee, or agent shall also sign the application form.
+If the contributor is not the account owner, the account owner or the account owner's parent, sibling, guardian, trustee, or agent shall also sign the application form.